Maheshdindur/auto-maintainer-demo/README.md

 * It acts as a "Senior Reviewer," requesting changes when rules are violated.
 * It runs locally in a secure Docker sandbox.

-## ⚙️ Architecture

-1.  **The Ears (Ngrok + Webhooks):**GitHub sends real-time events (PR Open, Push) to the public Ngrok endpoint.
-2.  **The Nervous System (Kestra):** Kestra's Webhook Trigger immediately catches the event and launches the AI analysis flow, providing full auditability of the entire process.Orchestrates the workflow, managing inputs, triggers, and execution flow.
-3.  **The Brain (Google Gemini 2.5):** The Kestra flow executes a containerized Python script which calls the Gemini API to analyze the PR's Diff, title, and existing contribution rules.
-4.  **The Voice (GitHub API):** Based on the AI's decisive verdict, the system posts semantic comments and sets the appropriate GitHub Status Check (e.g., green check or red X) to enforce the policy.
 ## 🚀 Key Features

 * **⚡ Instant Event Detection:** Wakes up immediately when a PR is opened.